-It has been apparent for a while that many of the benches in the park are deteriorating and some are in need of more than the normal routine maintenance that they sometimes receive from the council.
-So in the spring of 2011 the Friends of Marple Memorial Park conducted a survey of benches in the park to identify the extent of the problem and to develop an action plan for dealing with the outcome.
+It had been apparent for many years that benches in the park were deteriorating and some were in need of more than the normal routine maintenance that they sometimes received from the council.
+So in the spring of 2011 the Friends conducted a survey of benches in the park to identify the extent of the problem and to develop an action plan for dealing with the outcome.

-The survey revealed that many of the benches have been donated by families and friends in memory of a loved one, which is something that we feel is important not to lose.
-We have therefore developed a policy of repair and refurbishment only for any existing commemorative benches but with the possibility of adoption and replacement of non-commemorative benches.
+The survey revealed that many of the benches had been donated by families and friends in memory of a loved one, which is something that we felt was important not to lose.
+We therefore developed a policy of repair and refurbishment only for any existing commemorative benches but with the possibility of adoption and replacement of non-commemorative benches.
 We decided to encourage adoption wherever possible in preference to new commemorative benches being installed in the park.

 Park Bench Refurbishment and Adoption / Replacement

-Our survey conducted in March 2011 revealed that there are 33 benches in the park, excluding the 3 all-metal ones inside the Infants Play Area.
-23 of the benches are commemorative but 10 of them are not.
+Our survey conducted in March 2011 revealed that there were 33 benches in the park, excluding the 3 all-metal ones inside the Infants Play Area.
+23 of the benches were commemorative but 10 of them were not.
 Of the non-commemorative benches, 1 needed to be replaced and 7 were candidates for adoption and refurbishment or to be replaced with new benches.

 Our plan is to maintain and refurbish the existing commemorative benches as required, if possible with the help of the families who donated them in the first place.
 If one of your relatives has a commemorative bench in the park and you would like to make a contribution towards its upkeep, then please get in touch with us to discuss this.
 Obviously we will also welcome donations from anyone else for this purpose too.